bediger4000/linked_lists/README.md

 Both of these packages only have integer-valued list nodes.
-There's absolutely no reason to use these packages except when developing answers to intervew questions.
+There's absolutely no reason to use these packages except when developing answers to interview questions.

 ## Building